Mathieu-Desrochers/Schemings/documentation/units/http-server.md

 A list of http-bindings.

 __get-authentication-procedure__
-A procedure invoked for the http-bindings requiring authentication.
+A procedure invoked with each fastcgi-request.
-Must return the authentication attached to a fast-cgi request,
+Must return any attached authentication.
-or false if the authentication is missing or invalid.

 __sql-connection__
-An opened sql-connection of false.
+An sql-connection of false.
-Will be passed as a parameter to the service procedure.
-The service calls are automatically isolated by sql-transactions.

 __configuration__
 Any configuration to be passed to the services procedure.